 The Albury Wodonga Regional Hospital project is one of the largest regional health projects currently underway in NSW and Victoria, delivering improved health services for the border communities.

-How much is being invested in the Albury Wodonga Regional Hospital project?
+What is being spent on the new Albury Wodonga Regional Hospital project?